top of page

 Which is better Glass Cockpit or Analog?

-This question has two schools of opinion.
-There are major advantages to learning on glass cockpit aircraft and many reasons why these aircraft are preferred at our school.
+This question often has two schools of opinion, however; there are major advantages to learning on glass cockpit aircraft and many reasons why these aircraft are preferred at our school.
 The situational awareness they afford and excellent reliability make them a safe choice in the complex airspace around the LA Basin.
 Most aircraft being produced today are equipped with this technology.
-However, some people prefer the older equipment which is why we offer both.
 Feel free to contact us to learn more about these types of equipment (818) 906-4024.

 Where do I take the checkride?